TomPace101/nanopore_diffusion/notes.md

 Otherwise empty directories (eg directories containing only untracked files) will have a '.keep' file to force git to include the (nearly) empty directory itself.

-_ACTION_ switch plot data from yaml to pickle

 _ACTION_ README files for bitbucket.

 # Figure